paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-101-training-generally.md

 (2) pay, or reimburse the member of a uniformed service for, all or a part of the necessary expenses of the training (without regard to subsections (a) and (b) of [section 3324 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3324&num=0&edition=prelim)), including among those expenses the necessary costs of the following:

-  (A) Travel and per diem instead of subsistence under sections 474 and 475 11 See References in Text note below. of title 37 and the Joint Travel Regulations for the Uniformed Services.
+  (A) Travel and per diem instead of subsistence under sections 474 11 See References in Text note below. and 475 1 of title 37 and the Joint Travel Regulations for the Uniformed Services.

-  (B) Transportation of immediate family, household goods and personal effects, packing, crating, temporarily storing, draying, and unpacking under sections 476 and 479 of title 37 and the Joint Travel Regulations for the Uniformed Services when the estimated costs of transportation and related services are less than the estimated aggregate per diem payments for the period of training.
+  (B) Transportation of immediate family, household goods and personal effects, packing, crating, temporarily storing, draying, and unpacking under sections 476 1 and 479 1 of title 37 and the Joint Travel Regulations for the Uniformed Services when the estimated costs of transportation and related services are less than the estimated aggregate per diem payments for the period of training.

   (C) Tuition and matriculation fees.